K7MDL2/KEITHSDR/README.md

   5. Table driven UI configuration, per-band settings, and User Profile settings with centralized control functions.
   6. Supports both RA8875 and RA8876 based displays with capacitive touch controllers
   7. Supports USB Host connection to a RS-HFIQ 5W SDR transceiver.
 Can use many other hardware choices and build your own RF sections.
+  8. Deafult sample rate used is 48KHz.
+  9. Supports USB Audio connection ((both in ane Out) at 48KHz to a PC for external digital mode programs along with CAT control port using the Kenwood/Elecraft K3 command set.
+Works great with WSJT-X.  Instructions provided in the Wiki on how to set up a custom Dual Serial+Audio USB 48Khz configuration.

 See the README file in each project for specifics about that build.